ON THIS PAGE: You will read about why follow-up care is important. To see other pages, use the menu on the side of your screen.

-For many patients with CML, targeted therapy is an ongoing cancer treatment.
-Any decision to stop taking these drugs should be decided by a patient and doctor together, based on how well the drug continues to work and the side effects.
+For many people with CML, targeted therapy is an ongoing cancer treatment.
+Any decision to stop taking these drugs should be made by a patient and doctor together, based on how well the drug continues to work and the side effects.

 Even after a successful stem cell/bone marrow transplant, care for people diagnosed with CML doesn’t end.
 Your health care team will continue to check to make sure the leukemia has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 Learn more about the importance of follow-up care .